krishuuu-p/lcpb/README.md

 - **General Settings**
   - `lcpb.general.saveTestCases`: Enable or disable saving fetched test cases to a file.
-  - `lcpb.general.saveLocation`: Specify the directory where test case files will be saved.
+  - `lcpb.general.testcaseSaveLocation`: Specify the directory where test case files will be saved.
+  - `lcpb.general.problemSaveLocation`: Specify the directory where problems will be saved in JSON format.

 - **Language-Specific Settings**
   - C++: